PierceNg/pharo-vm-embedded-pascal/README.md

 [Free Pascal](https://www.freepascal.org).
 It is inspired by Pablo Tesone's [C example](https://github.com/tesonep/pharo-vm-embedded-example).

+Embedding Pharo in Pascal takes advantage of Pascal's cross-platform portability.

 ## How It Works

 The application Pharo image is as per Pablo's repository, running SDL2AthensDrawingExample